ShanwillS/BankWithdrawalAPI/README.md

 ```

 ## Unclear Library Usage
+The only external library added was:

+- `Swashbuckle.AspNetCore`: Used to enable Swagger UI for API testing and demonstration.

-No third-party or ambiguous libraries were used in this example.
-All functionality relies on built-in .NET libraries.
+All other functionality relies on built-in .NET libraries.

 ## Testing
 Per the assessment, formal unit/integration testing was out of scope — however, this architecture is fully testable and can easily support: